 This tiny store specializes in products enjoyed by the First Nations and Native Americans, reminding us that Thanksgiving in the United States celebrates the reconciliation between the Native Americans and the colonizers of America.
 The products include wild grape and blueberry syrups produced by the Chippewa tribe from the Red Lake Indian Reservation in Minnesota, and white sage Navajo tea grown by the Pueblo people of California.
 There is also a vast range of products from Alaska, such as birch syrup mustard and wild clover honey, a rare find in France!

-55, Rue de la Fontaine au Roi
+55, rue de la Fontaine au Roi

 Article published in the November 2016 issue of France-Amérique.
+Subscribe to the magazine.